-I share a lot of articles on social media but I wanted to make a list of some of the most influential articles and podcasts I’ve come across over the past few years.
 Please let me know if you find any of this helpful or have other articles, podcasts or books that you recommend as well.

 Growth mentality.
 Disconnecting your failures with your self worth and realizing that you need to fail (and learn from that failure) in order to grow into the person you want to be.
 Each failure is a step closer to success.

-This articles brings up many important points about relationships and marriage that are not everyday knowledge but should be.
+This article brings up many important points about relationships and marriage that are not everyday knowledge but should be.
 I plan to revisit every 6 months to a year to make sure I’m still paying attention to those small but crucial details that get lost in the whirlwind of love.

-The E-Myth by Michael Gerber
+The E-Myth – Book by Michael Gerber

 This book is about the entrepreneurial myths.
 If you want to start a business or already have, READ THIS BOOK.
-I found it incredibly inspiring, useful and eye opening.
+I found it incredibly inspiring, useful and eye-opening.